lkai1/ai_review_agent/README.md

 npm install

-This installs all required packages (like openai).
+This installs all required packages (openai, dotenv, etc.).

-3️⃣ Set your OpenAI API Key
+3️⃣ Set your OpenAI API Key in .env

-Create an API key at OpenAI
+Create a .env file in the project root (ai_review_agent/.env) with the following content:

-.
+OPENAI_API_KEY=sk-XXXXXXXXXXXXXXXXXXXXXXXX

-Then set it in Windows (PowerShell):
+AI_REVIEW_MODEL=gpt-4.1-mini

-setx OPENAI_API_KEY "sk-XXXXXXXXXXXXXXXXXXXX"
+Do not use quotes around the key.

-Close and reopen your terminal to apply the environment variable.
+The script (index.js) automatically loads .env using dotenv.

 4️⃣ Install the Global Git Pre-commit Hook